-Buying a good storage dedicated to cooked potatoes was a great decision for me.
+Buying a good storage container dedicated to cooked potatoes was a great decision for me.
 The container I have is flat and can hold a little more than 5 pounds of cooked potatoes perfectly.
-Also, you can set other items in the refrigerator on top of it, so it is space saving.
+Also, you can set other items in the refrigerator on top of it, so it is space-saving.

-The size of storage container you purchase will be the size that fits best in your refrigerator.
+The size of the storage container you purchase will be the size that fits best in your refrigerator.
 Amazon has lots of options, but my advice is to visit one of those container stores to find the one that is best for you.

 There are just 2 stores I go to for potatoes in my Seattle neighborhood of Ballard and they happen to be right next to each other.
 Trader Joe’s and Cash & Carry.
 Cash & Carry is a restaurant supply store.
 I’m surprised at the number of people that believe that the store is only for restaurant people.
 Nope.
 Anybody can shop at Cash & Carry.
 No membership required.

 Restaurant supply stores are awesome.
 The prices are low and the lines move fast.
 When I go to Cash & Carry, I purchase a 15-pound of potatoes.
 The price ranges from $2 to $5 throughout the past two years but averages $3.50.
 A steal.

 Trader Joe’s has an organic red potato 5-pound bag that sells for about $5.

-If your time is valuable purchase organic, because you will not need to peel the potatoes, plus they have more nutrition.
+If your time is valuable to purchase organic, because you will not need to peel the potatoes, plus they have more nutrition.
 If you want to save money, purchase non-organic.
 I cycle between both options.

 Red, Yellow, or Russet?